NEST: Neural Estimation by Sequential Testing: Dataset of synthetic psychometric functions

 We use different types of synthetic psychometric functions for learning the weights of the acquisition function (Equation~\ref{eq:maximisation_target}) and for a comprehensive performance benchmark of our method with Monte Carlo simulations.
 Figure \ref{fig:2D_ground_truths} shows representative plots of the 2D psychometric functions used in the analysis.

 \paragraph{Multidimensional Weibull (WEI1D-4D)} The multi-dimensional version of the \textit{Weibull \ac{CDF}} is given by

 where $\vec{\beta}$ and $\vec{T}$ are the vectors representing the slope and threshold in each dimension, respectively.
 The thresholds of the simple multi-dimensional Weibull \ac{CDF} demarcate a $K$-dimensional hypercuboid, and transitions along each dimension may have different slopes.
-This function is a good test case for whether the neural network can model sharp changes in the target function since it needs to approximate the corners of the hypercuboid.
+This function is an extension of traditional Weibull \ac{CDF}, commonly used as a one-dimensional psychophysics function, to higher number of dimensions.
+It is also a good test case for whether the neural network can model sharp changes in the target function since it needs to approximate the corners of the hypercuboid.
 We have performed simulations for the \ac{WEI1D}, \ac{WEI2D}, \ac{WEI3D}, and \ac{WEI4D} functions.

 \paragraph{\ac{SIN2D}} The \ac{SIN2D} function is a variant of the Weibull \ac{CDF} for which the threshold value is described by